euc-dev/euc-samples/UEM-Samples/Sensors/README.md

       -UpdateSensors
    ```

-- **Export All Sensors**: using the `-ExportSensors` switch parameter will export ALL Sensors that exist in the target Organization Group, including Sensors manually added!
+Export All Sensors: using the `-ExportSensors` switch parameter will export ALL Sensors that exist in the target Organization Group, including Sensors manually added!
 This is a good option for backing up sensors before making updates, or copying from UAT to PROD for example.

    ```
    .\import_sensor_samples.ps1